Binary de Bruijn Sequences via Zech's Logarithms: Introduction

-This paper focuses on handling large order $n$ using either of the two methods above.
-We aim to vastly improve on prior results, both in the number of de Bruijn sequences produced and the efficiency of the constructions.
+We pinpoint the respective exact states in any conjugate pair shared by any two distinct cycles to execute the cycle joining process.
 At the core of our method is the use of Zech's logarithms to characterize the conjugate pairs as positional markings.
+The approach works particularly well when the characteristic polynomial of the LFSR is an irreducible polynomial or a product of distinct irreducible polynomials.
+One can identify and explicitly generate all of the component cycles with irreducible characteristic polynomial based on one special state.

+We take a different route in the implementation.
+Instead of generating one de Bruijn sequence on the fly by using a bit-by-bit procedure, our mechanism ensures that users have a \emph{ready access to a large supply} of binary de Bruijn sequences.
+In its simplest form, the input consists of a primitive polynomial $p(x)$ of degree $n$ having $\alpha$ as a root and a positive integer $t$ that divides $2^n-1$ such that there exists a polynomial $q(x)$ of degree $n$ having $\beta = \alpha^t$ as a root.
+The cycle joining method is then applied to the cycles whose characteristic polynomial is $q(x)$.

+Preparatory computational tasks, that need to be done only once, supply the required ingredients to construct a connected adjacency subgraph $\widetilde{\mG}$.
+The graph contains all vertices of the complete adjacency graph $\mG$ whose vertices are the $t+1$ cycles.
+To build de Bruijn sequences from the stored $\widetilde{\mG}$, we can use Knuth's Algorithm S \cite[pp. 464 ff.]{Knuth4A} or an alternative algorithm \cite[Algorithm~5]{Chang2019}, due to Chang \etal\,, to generate all of the spanning trees.
+The two algorithms share the same complexity, as detailed in \cite[Section 8]{Chang2019}.
+If so desired, one can quickly choose a spanning tree at random by running Broder's Algorithm~\cite{Bro89}.
+Certificates that guarantee the existence of particular spanning trees in $\mG$ allow us to practically handle large orders, as will be demonstrated by examples.
+This simple strategy keeps the complexities low as the order grows.

-We show how to adapt finding conjugate pairs shared by two smaller cycles in the cycle joining method to finding two conjugate pairs in a given de Bruijn sequence to use as a cross-join pair, showing how closely connected the two methods are.
+We then show how to adapt finding conjugate pairs shared by two smaller cycles in the cycle joining method to finding two conjugate pairs in a given de Bruijn sequence to use as a cross-join pair, showing how closely connected the two methods are.
+Our constructions bypass the need for ``scaling,'' which has been a common theme in the studies of NLFSRs since its introduction by Lempel in~\cite{Lempel70}.
+Some notable recent investigations include the work of Dubrova in~\cite{Dub13} and that of Mandal and Gong in~\cite{MG13}.